b-n/demystifying-unicode/pages/03-unicode-in-rust.md

 > Primitive Type slice
 >
 > A dynamically-sized view into a contiguous sequence, [T].
-Contiguous here means that elements are laid out so that every element is the same distance from its neighbors.
+Contiguous here means that elements are laid out so that every element is the same distance from its neighbours.

 <br />